-[See Credit by Examination for Advancement/Acceleration on page 46, Course Credit on page 46, and Students in Foster Care on page 92.]
+[See Credit by Examination for Advancement/Acceleration on page 46, Course Credit on page 46, and Students in Foster Care on page Error!
+Bookmark not defined..]

 A Student Who Is Homeless

 A student who is homeless will be provided flexibility regarding certain district provisions, including: